 But if you’re looking for a black card that you can actually apply for, there are some alternatives.
 They won’t carry the same social weight, but their fees aren’t as astronomical, either.

-Mastercard® Black Card: The annual fee is $495.
-You get 1 point per $1 on all purchases.
+The Mastercard® Black Card offers 1 point per $1 on all purchases.
 You can redeem points for airfare at a value of 2 cents per point, and for cash back at 1.5 cents per point.
-You’ll also get a $100 annual travel credit, 24/7 concierge to assist you with travel needs, and a $100 credit to cover the cost of applying for Global Entry.
-You need good credit or better.
+You’ll also get a $100 annual air travel credit, 24/7 concierge to assist you with travel needs, and a $100 credit to cover the cost of applying for Global Entry.
+You need good credit or better to get approved.
+The annual fee is $495.

-Centurion® Card from American Express: This invite-only card is apparently reserved for Amex cardholders who spend at least $250,000 a year.
+The Centurion® Card from American Express is apparently reserved for Amex cardholders who spend a certain amount per year.
 The annual fee is $5000 and there’s a $10,000 initiation fee as well.
-Access to Centurion Lounges, hotel benefits, Delta Platinum status, personal concierge and 1 point per $1 in Membership Rewards.
+It offers access to Centurion Lounges, hotel benefits, Delta Medallion status, and personal concierge.
+Plus, you can earn 1 point per $1 in Membership Rewards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.